end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 ## Mixes

 The following section defines mix that are required to implement two basic scenarios.

+{{< pleasenote >}}
   Note that you can easily calculate the effect of a given mix by using my [RC Transmitter Mix Calculator](/rc-transmitter-mix-calculator/) to identify the minimum, middle and maximum values of a mix.
+{{< /pleasenote >}}

 ### Four 2-position switches